dosbox-staging/dosbox-staging/website/docs/getting-started/star-wars-dark-forces.md

     Do not confuse the Roland MT-32 family of MIDI sound modules with General MIDI modules!
 Music composed for the MT-32 often sounds *utterly wrong* on a General MIDI device, and vice versa.
-Yes, they both have “MIDI” in their names, but that only refers to the communication protocol.
+Yes, they both have “MIDI” in their names, but that only refers to the MIDI communication protocol.
 The MT-32 range of devices are programmable synthesisers and most MT-32 supporting games take advantage of that to create custom sounds.
-In contrast, General MIDI modules are generally weaker in the synthesis front but feature more realistic-sounding real-world instruments.
+In contrast, General MIDI modules are generally weaker in the synthesis department but feature more realistic-sounding real-world instruments with a less malleable sound.
 The soundtrack of Dark Forces showcases this very well---you can’t get such realistic orchestral music out of an MT-32.

     Whenever you configure a game for MIDI sound, you should consult the [List of MT-32-compatible computer games](https://www.vogonswiki.com/index.php/List_of_MT-32-compatible_computer_games) first.
 This contains the hard-earned
     knowledge of many decades of research and tells you which MIDI module to use for a particular game.
 The original game manuals very rarely give you this info, and even if they do, the information is often wrong.
-So you *absolutely* need this list.
+So you *absolutely* need this list to get the best MIDI music out of given game.

     Quite confusingly, there’s a large list of games that claim MT-32 compatibility but only sound correct on a General MIDI module.
 Make sure to check the [List of games that falsely claim MT-32 compatibility](https://www.vogonswiki.com/index.php/List_of_MT-32-compatible_computer_games#Games_that_falsely_claim_MT-32_compatibility)
-    as well before configuring any game for MT-32 sound.
+    as well before configuring a game for MT-32 sound.

 !!! info "A brief history of MIDI in DOS gaming"